osism/ansible-collection-services/roles/wireguard/README.rst

 .. zuul:rolevar:: operator_user
    :default: dragon

-The user that will own the configuration directory.
+The user that will own the client config.

 .. zuul:rolevar:: operator_group
    :default: operator_user

-The group that will own the configuration directory.
+The group that will own the client config.

 .. zuul:rolevar:: wireguard_service_name
    :default: wg-quick@wg0.service

 The name for the wireguard service.

-**Default variables for the client.conf.j2 file**

 .. zuul:rolevar:: wireguard_mtu
    :default: 1360